 Festivals & Events

-The Mifune Matsuri is a unique and fascinating annual recreation of imperial boating parties once held by the Emperor and his court during the Heian period.
+Mifune Matsuri, which takes place in May in Kyoto's Arashiyama district, is a fascinating annual festival that re-creates imperial boating parties held by the Emperor and his court.

-Take a train from Kyoto Station to Arashiyama Station on the Sainhonsen Line, which takes around 15 minutes.
-Walk south towards the riverside to arrive at Kurumazaki Shrine.
+The main venue for the Mifune Matsuri is Oi river near the famous Togetsu-kyo bridge.
+To get there, take a train from Kyoto Station to Saga-Arashiyama Station on the San-in Main Line, which takes around 15 minutes.
+Walk south toward the riverside to reach Togetsu-kyo Bridge for about 10 minutes.

 A May celebration like no other

 The Mifune Festival re-creates these 1,000-year-old parties on the third Sunday of May, drawing up to 100,000 tourists who come to view the graceful spectacle of a fleet of twenty boats.

 Traditional dances, music, and poetry recitations are performed on the prows of these old-fashioned boats, each designed with the heads of a bird or a dragon.